welldonestudio/welldonestudio.github.io/docs/tutorials/near/rust/near-contract.md

 ## Wrap-Up

-We learned how to write, deploy, and execute a smart contract in NEAR using WELLDONE Code.
-With WELLDONE Code, you can develop smart contracts without requiring any other environment settings other than WELLDONE Wallet.
-If you want to learn how to communicate frontend and smart contracts using Universal Provider, check out the next tutorial.
+We learned how to write, deploy, and execute a smart contract in NEAR using **WELLDONE Code**.
+With **WELLDONE Code**, you can develop smart contracts without requiring any other environment settings other than **WELLDONE Wallet**.
+If you want to learn how to communicate frontend and smart contracts using **Universal Provider**, check out the next tutorial.